cs-ed/impacts-msrobertsGHS/README.md

 # Impacts on Society

-Broadly explain how this document details how you plan to incorporate issues of computing impacts on society in your course

 AP Computer Science Principles (10th, 11th, 12th Grade)
 “AP Computer Science Principles is an introductory college-level computing course that introduces students to the breadth of the field of computer science.
 Students learn to design and evaluate solutions and to apply computer science to solve problems through the development of algorithms and programs.
 They incorporate abstraction into programs and use data to discover new knowledge.
 Students also explain how computing innovations and computing systems—including the internet—work, explore their potential impacts, and contribute to a computing culture that is collaborative and ethical.” - College Board